EmasXP/varmkorv/README.md

 To put it differently: one shall add the middleware of highest priority first.
 That's why we in the CookieLogin example added `PeeweeMiddleware` before `CookieLoginMiddleware`, because `CookieLoginMiddleware` needs the database connection provided by `PeeweeMiddleware`.

+I chose this order because I think it's the most intuitive.
+At least in my brain that makes the most sense, and if I am more tired than usual one day, hopefully I will add wrappers in the correct order without the need to think.

 ### Middleware on controllers

-The examples are starting to get a bit lenghty, but here we go:
+This example is a bit lenghty, but here we go:

 ```python
 from varmkorv import Controller, App